Category:

 Controversy

 Kid Rock has become embroiled in controversy on more than one occasion.
 He has been arrested on more than one occasion for assaults spanning from 1991 to 2007.
-The most high-profile assault was during the 2007 MTV Video Music Awards when he attacked Tommy Lee who was sitting in the audience.
+The most high-profile assault was during the 2007 MTV Video Music Awards when he attacked Tommy Lee, who was sitting in the audience.

 Throughout his career, Kid Rock has used the Confederate Flag during concerts and events.
 In 2011, he officially stopped using the flag after accusations of racism.
 In 2016, he made disparaging comments towards Colin Kaepernick during a concert.
 In 2019, he was filmed at his restaurant making a long, intoxicated rant about numerous subjects, including Oprah Winfrey.
 Once again, Kid Rock was accused of racism.
-In April 2023, he posted a video on Twitter of himself shooting cases on Bud Light with a machine gun in wake of the company's advertising campaign featuring transgender influencer Dylan Mulvaney.
+In April 2023, he posted a video on Twitter of himself shooting cases of Bud Light with a machine gun in the wake of the company's advertising campaign featuring transgender influencer Dylan Mulvaney.

 Getty Images